Billy Álvarez

 Guillermo Héctor Álvarez Cuevas (born 8 September 1945), better known as Billy Álvarez, is the former general director of La Cooperativa La Cruz Azul S.C.L., former president of the Mexican football club Cruz Azul, former footballer, and wanted fugitive. Álvarez Cuevas is currently wanted by Interpol in 195 countries on various crimes including multiple accounts of racketeering, money laundering, and extortion.
-As of September 2021, his whereabouts remain unknown.

 He is the son of Guillermo Álvarez Macías who was the founder and first general director of the Cruz Azul cooperative.

 Early life

-Guillermo Héctor Álvarez Cuevas was born on 8 September 1945, to Guillermo Álvarez Macías and María del Carmen Cuevas Saldaña in the town of Jasso, Hidalgo. Álvarez Cuevas is the eldest of 3 siblings: Jose Alfredo, María del Carmen and María Gilda.
+Guillermo Héctor Álvarez Cuevas was born on 8 September 1945, to Guillermo Álvarez Macías and María del Carmen Cuevas Saldaña in the town of Jasso, Hidalgo. Álvarez Cuevas is the eldest of three siblings: Jose Alfredo, María del Carmen and María Gilda.

 Álvarez briefly played professional football at Cruz Azul Hidalgo as a forward in 1976.
+He was elected to Congress for the 1994–1997 period, representing the third district of Hidalgo in the Chamber of Deputies for the Institutional Revolutionary Party (PRI).